GSA/cto-website/_guides/_TEMPLATE.md

     - category: Choose only one category from the list, deleting the rest
     - audiences: Choose all appropriate audiences, deleting the rest

-3. Delete this instructional section and replace it with your actual guide.
+3. Delete this instructional text and replace it with your actual guide.

 4. Use Markdown in writing your guide.
 Here are some resources on learning
    Markdown: